Y7EA/Home-Automation/README.md

 - Voice-controlled lights: Turn lights on/off and change colors using voice commands.
 - Temperature monitoring: Display temperature readings on an LCD screen.
 - Garage door control: Open and close the garage door using voice commands.
-- Gas detection: Detect gas levels in your home and trigger an alarm if necessary.
+- Gas detection: Detect gas levels in your home and trigger an alarm when there is a gas leak.
-- Motor controls: Control the movement of devices such as curtains or doors using motor controls.
+- Motor controlling: Control the movement of the garage door.

 ## Hardware Requirements
-- Arduino board
+- Arduino UNO
-- Sensors (IR sensor, gas sensor)
+- Sensors (IR sensor, gas sensor, temperature sensor)
-- Actuators (LED lights, motor controls)
+- Actuators (motor)
 - LCD screen
 - Buzzer
-- RGB lights
+- RGB leds
 - Microphone

 ## Installation and Setup